About Dr. Nicole Moshfegh

-In addition to her private practice, Dr. Moshfegh is the lead attending psychologist with the Behavioral Wellness Center at the David Geffen School of Medicine at UCLA, where she provides training, therapy, and assessment to medical students and physicians, conducts research on physician well-being, and provides lectures and training to psychology doctoral students.
+In addition to her private practice, Dr. Moshfegh is the lead attending psychologist with the Behavioral Wellness Center at the David Geffen School of Medicine at UCLA, where she provides education, therapy, and assessment to medical students and physicians, conducts research on physician well-being, and provides lectures and training to psychology doctoral students.
 She is additionally an Adjunct Professor in the Graduate School of Education and Psychology at Pepperdine University.
 She previously served as an attending clinician and clinical instructor in the department of psychiatry at UCLA, where she provided training and supervision to psychology and psychiatry doctoral trainees in the assessment and treatment of severe mental illness.

 Dr. Moshfegh has published and presented at conferences and workshops in the areas of multicultural competence, well-being, resilience, and major mental illness.
 She has led research on the development of culturally competent wellness assessments and the treatment efficacy of Mindfulness Based Cognitive Therapy (MBCT).
 Most recently, Dr. Moshfegh has authored her first book detailing evidence-based treatments for insomnia disorder, now available for pre-order on Amazon and anywhere books are sold.